Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 If you need to change the API Policy configuration more permanently, refer to [Configuration - API Policies](/docs/configuration/api-management#api-policies).

-## ACP logs
+## Cloudentity logs

-ACP logs can be accessed at the container standard output.
+Cloudentity logs can be accessed at the container standard output.
 In the Kubernetes cluster:

 * Identify the acp-xxxxx-xxx pod name